fivequarters/fusebit.io/src/_blog/_posts/trello-api-limits.md

 Applying the best practices we discussed can eliminate most rate limiting errors.

-Finally, if you want to learn more about third party API integrations, you can visit Fusebit’s [blog](https://fusebit.io/blog/tags/integrations/).
+Finally, if you want to learn more about third party API integrations, you can visit Fusebit’s [integration blog](https://fusebit.io/blog/tags/integrations/).

 _This post was written by Pius Aboyi.
 [Pius](https://www.linkedin.com/in/aboyipius/?originalSubdomain=ng) is a mobile and web developer with over 4 years of experience building for the Android platform.
 He writes code in Java, Kotlin, and PHP.
 He loves writing about tech and creating how-to tutorials for developers._